Favourite

 French Origins For Men

-Perfume Parlour French Origins For Men is an Eau de Parfum launched in 1986.
-French Origins For Men opens with Lavender, Lemon, Green, and Bergamot, settles into a heart of Cypress, Juniper, Carnation, and Geranium, and dries down to a base of Oakmoss, Canadian Fir Balsam, Leather, and Vetiver.
+Perfume Parlour French Origins For Men is an Eau de Parfum.
+French Origins For Men opens with Green, Bergamot, Lemon, and Mandarin, settles into a heart of Cypress, Geranium, Carnation, and Cinnamon, and dries down to a base of Canadian Fir Balsam, Musk, Leather, and Amber.
 Perfume Parlour's French Origins For Men carries a Favourite verdict, a aromatic-led wear.

 A budget read of Givenchy's discontinued Xeryus - the bold 1980s aromatic fougere with its lavender opening and forest-floor oakmoss base.
 French Origins keeps the herbal-mossy-woody silhouette but tames the vintage powerhouse, softening the leathery, mossy depth that made the original such a statement.
 Cleaner and easier than the Givenchy, if you miss its full mossy growl.